namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 So far I have not touched on the subject of money.
 It was never a factor in my decision making and still isn't really to this day.
-My college in Munich cost €150 per semester, so when deciding between working or staying in school, I was not making a choice between earning or losing 100k USD/year like students in other countries might.
+My college in Munich cost €150 per semester (at the cost of other people's taxes), so when deciding between working or staying in school, I was not making a choice between earning or losing 100k USD/year like students in other countries might.
 Nevertheless, I am clearly in a better financial situation now than I was as a student or would be if I had stayed a student.

 ## Should Everybody Drop Out?